0xR5C/ctfwriteups/HackTheBox/secret/secret.md

     })
 });
 ```
+It executes code using user input without sanitizing it, which means that I can inject commands there.
+So the only thing I have to do now is find the `TOKEN_SECRET`.

+Checking in the `local-web` directory, there are two hidden files: a `.git` and a `.env`.
+In `.env`, there I find the `TOKEN_SECRET=secret` inside.

 ## JWT Forging

 Using jwt.io and the JWT token I got with "testuser", I will try to forge a new one with `name="theadmin"` and the `TOKEN_SECRET=secret`(email doesn't really matter, since it checks only if `name="theadmin"`).
 ![jwtsecret](img/jwtfake.png)
-Then I try to login with forged JWT token with `TOKEN_SECRET=secret`
+Then I will try to login with forged JWT token with `TOKEN_SECRET=secret`
 ```
 curl -X GET -H 'Content-Type: application/json' -H 'auth-token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI2MjNmMDE2NDA4MGE4MjA0NWFiNWVjZjMiLCJuYW1lIjoidGhlYWRtaW4iLCJlbWFpbCI6InRlc3R1c2VyQGRhc2l0aC53b3JrcyIsImlhdCI6MTY0ODI5NjM4M30.DTKfqkj0GUAI46OLUGTwoOnBEgbQ0PkWk9pVMUz95g4' -i 'http://10.10.11.120/api/priv'
 ```